AhmedAbd-Allah/zappy/README.md

 5- you can run backend unit test by running "npm run test" command after navigating to the backend

+6- you may also see the test result report through opening backend/test/report/ZappiTestReport.html , this will open test report in your browser

 ## Used Technologies
 Node.JS